What's Happening Now

 DLR Group has completed Schematic Design phase after slowing for about a month due to challenges presented both by COVID-19 and alignment of the design and budget.
 Work on the Design Development phase begins immediately.

-Fortis is currently providing preconstruction services for the “JAWs” project – Jefferson, Adams, and Wilson elementary schools.
+Fortis is currently providing preconstruction services for the “JAWs” project – Jefferson, Adams, and Wildcat elementary schools.
 In the last month, updated cost models were presented in an effort to compare the bond promise with construction budgets.
 This process is critical as we pass through Schematic Design and into Design Development of the Construction Documents.
 The team will work together as we find creative solutions to constructability challenges and maintaining essential design elements.

 Core Team meetings restart after the COVID-19 interruption May 1, albeit remotely.